-Several local organizations awarded Lynchburg College grant funding for start-up equipment dedicated to evaluative and therapeutic services at the clinic.
+Several local organizations awarded University of Lynchburg grant funding for start-up equipment dedicated to evaluative and therapeutic services at the clinic.
 The Centra Foundation awarded LC a $27,530 grant, the Greater Lynchburg Community Trust awarded $10,500 and theBedford Community Health Foundation awarded a $3,000 grant.

 LC’s DPT program began in fall 2010 to meet the critical need for the education of physical therapists in Central Virginia and beyond.
 The College soon recognized that physical therapy services were not reaching uninsured and underinsured patients.

 “It became clear that LC’s DPT program could help fill a need in our community by providing physical therapy to those who cannot afford it,” said Rusty Smith, director of the DPT program.
 “The Free Clinic of Central Virginia, The Centra Foundation, the Greater Lynchburg Community Trust, Rehabilitation Associates of Central Virginia, the Lynchburg Academy of Medicine, and the Bedford Community Health Foundation have all been great partners in this effort.
 LC’s DPT students will also benefit from a real-world clinic at their back door.”

 The clinic provides LC’s DPT students the opportunity to gain experience through supervised patient care.
 About 24 students handle the day-to-day operations of the clinic.
 All of the students in the program have the opportunity to work in the clinic.

 The students are currently treating five patients with ailments ranging from shoulder and neck pain to multiple sclerosis.

 At the LC Community Health Clinic, Jason Grandeo and several other DPT faculty members provide expertise in pediatric, neurologic, musculoskeletal, and cardiovascular rehabilitation, as well as management of pain.
 The students are also looking for local physical therapists to volunteer at the clinic.